legal resources necessary to hold negligent facilities accountable.

 Were you the victim of mistreatment, neglect or abuse while residing at Clinch Healthcare Center?
 Contact the Georgia nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Clinch County victims of abuse and neglect in all areas including Homerville.

-Our law firm invites you to discuss your case with us today through an initial, free claim consultation.
+Our network of attorneys invites you to discuss your case with us today through an initial, free claim consultation.
 Also, we provide a 100% "No Win/No-Fee" Guarantee, meaning if we handle your case, you will not owe us anything until after we have secured monetary recovery for your family.